Metal Forming & Tube Bending Services in Taylor, Michigan

 - Process control - keep an eye on things throughout the run

 We run press brakes for flat stock and CNC tube benders for round stock.
-Our press brake handles everything from thin sheets up to half-inch plates.
-Our tube bender works on quarter-inch tubing up to three-inch piping.
+Our press brake handles everything from thin sheets up to half-inch plates for metal forming services.
+Our tube bending services work on quarter-inch tubing up to three-inch piping.

 Most jobs we can keep in-house.
-Some assemblies need both flat work and tube work.
+Some assemblies need both flat work and metal tube bending services.

 - Press brake forming - angles, channels, complex shapes in flat stock

-- CNC tube bending - single bends or complicated multi-axis stuff
+- Metal tube bending services - single bends or complicated multi-axis stuff

 - Thickness range - 0.020" sheet metal up to 0.5" plate